What is the difference between functional and pathological blood analysis?

 Blood chemistry is a very effective tool for any practitioner to screen and identify imbalance in body metabolism.
 It serves as an inexpensive way to assess major bodily functions.
 Practitioners who have learned the skills required to analyze blood chemistry panels can provide their clients with sound recommendations, screen for health issues, and monitor changes as necessary.

 There are two main types of ranges in the field of blood chemistry analysis: a pathological range and a functional range.
-The pathological range is used to diagnose disease; is used to assess risk for disease before disease develops.
+The pathological range is used to diagnose disease; the functional range is used to assess risk for disease before disease develops.
 The references that are provided with laboratory test results are referred to as “the pathological range”, because if the results are out of range, it indicates potential for pathology or disease.
 Pathological ranges can be co-managed with your medical provider.

 How are pathological standards different from functional standards?

 Conventional medical training is concerned with the diagnosis of disease and rarely preventative medicine; therefore, patients are usually not consulted regarding the parameters of the functional range.
-The patient is usually told their numbers are borderline and that an eye will have to be kept on it, wait for your numbers to reach the pathological range.
-Healthcare practitioners that practice prevention, like Dr. Keller or Dr. Karlin, are those most inclined to incorporate consulting clients when their levels present outside of the functional range.
+The patient is usually told their numbers are borderline and that an eye will have to be kept on it, waiting for your numbers to reach the pathological range.
+Healthcare practitioners that practice prevention, like Dr. Karlin, are those most inclined to incorporate consulting clients when their levels present outside of the functional range.
 If biomarkers can be managed before they fall within the pathological range, prevention can be implemented.

-Functional ranges have been determined by healthcare practitioners and researchers who embrace the principles of preventative medicine, such as those who practice diet, nutrition, supplements and lifestyle changes.
 Much of the research regarding functional ranges has been established by well-respected organizations such as the American Association of Clinical Chemists (AACC).